StanForever/awesome-websites/README.md

 * [https://cronrange.info](https://cronrange.info/) : Have you ever wondered when will your cron job be triggered, or how many times?
 Cron Range allows you to easily calculate up to 100 dates and times of your cron job executions.
 * [https://corvi.careers/](https://corvi.careers/): corvi.careers helps you discover remote and onsite job opportunities with better search and browsing tools including a MCP server for Claude/Codex/AI assistants.
 * [https://cv.cm](https://cv.cm/) : Free online clipboard / pastebin alternative — paste text, images, audio, video or files and get an ultra-short shareable link.
 No signup, with Markdown, code highlighting (200+ languages), auto-translation and cross-device sync. :free:
+* [https://compareproteinprices.com](https://compareproteinprices.com) : An unbiased comparison tool that ranks over 700 protein products across India, the US, and the UK based strictly on their calculated price per gram of protein to help consumers find the best value deals.
+* [https://www.car-pdi.app](https://www.car-pdi.app) : A digital and printable Pre-Delivery Inspection (PDI) checklist to help car buyers thoroughly inspect their new vehicle before accepting delivery, ensuring they verify critical details like VIN numbers and document any defects.

 ## D :
 * [http://downforeveryoneorjustme.com](http://downforeveryoneorjustme.com/) : Check if a website is down for everyone or just you.